deeplearning4j/deeplearning4j-docs/decision-tree.md

 **Disadvantages**

 * Overfitting: Over fitting is a common flaw of decision trees.
-Setting constraints on model parameters and making the model simpler through pruning are two ways to regularize a decision tree.
+Setting constraints on model parameters (depth limitation) and making the model simpler through pruning are two ways to regularize a decision tree and improve its ability to generalize onto the test set.
 * Predicting continuous variables: While decision trees can ingest continuous numerical input, they are not a practical way to predict such values, since decision-tree predictions must be separated into discrete categories, which results in a loss of information when applying the model to continuous values.
 * Heavy feature engineering: The flip side of a decision tree's explanatory power is that it requires heavy feature engineering.
 When dealing with unstructured data or data with latent factors, this makes decision trees sub-optimal.
 Neural networks are clearly superior in this regard.

+One weird thing about decision trees (or random forests) is how conceptually simple they are, while in terms of implementation they're non-trivial.
+How do you find the optimal split/feature based on entropy?
+Naively implemented, they require something on the order of O(kNlogN) for each split.
+Multiply that by the number of leaves (2^depth), and multiply that by the number of trees in your forest.

 For a Java or Scala implementation, see the [Javadoc for decision trees](http://haifengl.github.io/smile/api/java/smile/classification/DecisionTree.html) from the [SMILE project](http://haifengl.github.io/smile/).